vipulgoel30/donation/README.md

-# DoNation - "Donate today to change lives and give hope"
+# DoNation - "Donate for a good cause"

 DoNation was developed with the intention of making it simple for anyone to contribute to the nation's quality and equal chances for children's well-being.
 Additionally, we want to raise awareness of the value of children's wellbeing.
 We experience empathy and compassion when we see children suffering, which motivates us to build a contribution platform and assist those kids who are in need.